ay-kay/cda/README.md

 # cda
-*A simple iOS command line tool to search for installed apps and list container paths (bundle, data, group)*
+*A simple iOS command line tool to search for installed apps and list container folders (bundle, data, group).*

 This tool facilitates the process of locating installation paths of iOS apps installed on a device.
 During app assessments, e.g., `cda`can be used to quickly identify an app's bundle (app binary, _Info.plist_, etc.) or user data (_Documents_, _Library_, etc.) folders for further investigation.

+##### Features:

+  * Wildcard search locally installed apps.
+  * Display team and bundle identifier.
+  * Display app installation paths (including group containers).
+  * Easy copy-paste representation for further investigation.

 ##### Requirements: